skacem/skacem.github.io/_posts/thoughts/2025-10-16-we-speak-tunisian.md

 We once showed the world that a people united could overthrow a tyrant with a single word: “Dégage.”
 The time has come for us to say, with one voice: "Fuck your darija.
 We speak Tunisian."

 PS.
 My apologies for the profanity.
-Then again what else would you expect from someone whose mother tongue is dismissed as "vulgar slang"; aka derija?
+Then again what else would you expect from someone whose mother tongue is dismissed as "vulgar slang"?